Snow Peas

 The calculator uses this formula:

-Days to Maturity (they used varieties recommended for fall/winter)
+Number of Days to Maturity (they used varieties recommended for fall/winter)

-+ Average Harvest Period
++ Days of Average Harvest Period

 + Fall Factor (takes into account the slowing of growth that results from cool weather and short days in fall, amounting to about 2 weeks)